blue-luke/cka-crash-course/README.md

 # 14, 15, 16, 17 are troubleshooting, don't know how difficult they are.
 Do second
 # 5, 6, 7, 8, 9, 10, 11 are largely CKAD

+Return to 1 - couldn't get a user authenticated with a minikube cluster to allow me to engage with the RBAC exercise.
+RBAC itself looks straightforward

 # Certified Kubernetes Administrator (CKA) Crash Course

 The ability to manage, troubleshoot and monitor a Kubernetes cluster is in high demand.
 In response, the Cloud Native Computing Foundation (CNCF) developed the [Certified Kubernetes Administrator (CKA) certification](https://www.cncf.io/certification/cka/) to establish a administrator's credibility and value in the job market to confidently work in a Kubernetes environment.
 The exam is different from the typical multi-choice format of other certifications.
 It’s completely performance-based and requires deep knowledge of the tasks at hand under immense time pressure.
 Are you ready to pass the test on the first go?